Add To Favorites

 Use Crayola School Glue to hold cells in their proper places on the cardboard drawing.
 Air-dry the construction.

 Label a key with matching colors and explanations of the color-change process.
-Add borders or other enhancements to your project before presenting the information to other students.
+Add borders or other enhancements to the project before presenting the information to other students.

 Protection of the world’s tropical rainforests is a key environmental strategy for keeping the Earth healthy.
 Demonstrat